Imlil Morocco Travel Guide

 Imlil to Tizi M'Zik Pass: A 3-4 hour round trip, steady uphill climb with panoramic views.
 Day trek to Aroumd and beyond: Explore valleys and villages more deeply.

 Mount Toubkal Ascent: Minimum 2 days.
-Needs excellent physical fitness, proper gear, and a licensed guide.
+Needs excellent physical fitness, the correct equipment, and a licensed guide.
 Three Valleys Trek: Multi-day treks combining different valleys.

 Hiring a local licensed guide is mandatory for the Toubkal ascent and highly recommended for any trek beyond immediate village paths.
-Snow and ice in winter/early spring make difficulty and technical needs (crampons, ice axe) much greater.
+Snow and ice in winter/the beginning of spring make difficulty and technical needs (crampons, ice axe) much greater.

 Imlil has rich opportunities for cultural immersion, letting you connect with the local Berber way of life.